huntlyc/Sublime-Wordpress-Dev-Plugin/README.md

 ## Install ##
 Take the easy route and use [Package Control](http://wbond.net/sublime_packages/package_control).
 If you're not already using it, you want to jump on that band wagon!

-If You're hardcore or want to hack away on this plugin, clone this repo or download it.
+If you're hardcore or want to hack away on this plugin, clone this repo or download it.
 Then simply move the *WordPressDev* folder into your Sublime Text plugins directory.

 You'll also want to edit the settings file: *WordPressDev.sublime-settings* and give the plugin the path to your config file.